JulienBernardo2/EcommerceFinalProject/ProjectProposal.md

 7. As a buyer, I will be able to, view my order history.
 8. As a buyer, I will be able to, see all products as a catalog.
 9. As a buyer, I will be able to, contact the seller regarding their products.
+10. As a buyer, I will be able to, view replies from the seller regarding their product.
-10. As a buyer, I will be able to, add products to my cart.
+11. As a buyer, I will be able to, add products to my cart.
-11. As a buyer, I will be able to, view details about the product.
+12. As a buyer, I will be able to, view details about the product.
-12. As a buyer, I will be able to, search for products.
+13. As a buyer, I will be able to, search for products.
-13. As a buyer, I will be able to, view my cart.
+14. As a buyer, I will be able to, view my cart.
-14. As a buyer, I will be able to, edit quantities in my cart.
+15. As a buyer, I will be able to, edit quantities in my cart.
-15. As a buyer, I will be able to, delete products from my cart.
+16. As a buyer, I will be able to, delete products from my cart.
-16. As a buyer, I will be able to, checkout products in my cart.
+17. As a buyer, I will be able to, checkout products in my cart.
-17. As a buyer, I will be able to, input a discount code for my cart.
+18. As a buyer, I will be able to, input a discount code for my cart.
-18. As a buyer, I will be able to, log out.
+19. As a buyer, I will be able to, log out.
-19. As a seller, I will be able to, view all of my products.
+20. As a seller, I will be able to, view all of my products.
-20. As a seller, I will be able to, add products to the catalog.
+21. As a seller, I will be able to, add products to the catalog.
-21. As a seller, I will be able to, edit my products for sale.
+22. As a seller, I will be able to, edit my products for sale.
-22. As a seller, I will be able to, delete my products for sale.
+23. As a seller, I will be able to, delete my products for sale.
-23. As a seller, I will be able to, view my history of my sold products.
+24. As a seller, I will be able to, view my history of my sold products.
-24. As a seller, I will be able to, edit my profile.
+25. As a seller, I will be able to, edit my profile.
-25. As a seller, I will be able to, view messages from buyers about products
+26. As a seller, I will be able to, view messages from buyers about products
-26. As a seller, I will be able to, reply to buyers about products
+27. As a seller, I will be able to, reply to buyers about products
-27. As a seller, I will be able to, log out
+28. As a seller, I will be able to, log out

  We wil model our website off of Ebay, we estimate that we will spend 180 hours on the project, 60 hours per team member.